simonw/shot-scraper/docs/video.md

   wait_for: h1
 ```

-The server process will be automatically terminated when the storyboard command
+The server process will be automatically terminated when the video command
 completes, unless you pass `--leave-server`.
 In that case it will be left
 running, and the process ID will be displayed in the console output.